Zen1400/Data_Science_Portfolio/SQL/README.md

 3) In exercise 13, Columns Aliases are disallowed in WHERE and CASE

 4) Excercise 14, DATE(TIMESTAMP_column) to get time from a timestamp column, and BETWEEN "2010-09-10" AND "2010-09-18"   DONT forget quotes

+5) #18, I learnt that you don't have to join With tables, you can just FROM w_1, w_2 Also,  to get the division in decimal  num_1::decimal / num_2